 The Crown Prince and Princess were in charge of greeting the guests upon their arrival to the Opera House, before a speech by IOC President Jacques Rogge and a performance by the Danish Royal Ballet and Choir officially opened the Congress.
 With many well-known faces in the crowd, it allowed for some high-end chats to take place.
 Prince Albert was seen with Mrs Obama, Brazillian soccer legend Pele spoke with the Spanish King.

 Prior to the ceremony, there was some drama for HM King Constantine II of Greece.
 The King was standing near Mrs Obama and approached her to say hello.
 A US Secret Service agent immediately intercepted and physically stopped the King from going further, telling him he could not have access to the area.
 BT reports the King protested, and despite wearing official IOC medals and passes, the agent would not listen.
 A Danish PET officer came rushing over to inform the agent of his mistake and of the King’s identity.
 HM was then allowed to meet with Mrs Obama.

 The announcement of who will host the 2016 Summer Olympic Games will take place at 18:00 Danish time today.
 The IOC will choose between Madrid, Chicago, Rio de Janiero and Tokyo to host.

 Click here to view the 121st IOC Congress thread.Filed under Danish Royals, Greek Royals

-Tagged Constantine II, Crown Prince Frederik, Crown Princess Mary, International Olympic Committee, Juan Carlos I, Margrethe II, Michelle Obama, President da Silva, Queen Sofia.
+Tagged Constantine II of Greece, Crown Prince Frederik of Denmark, Crown Princess Mary of Denmark, International Olympic Committee, Juan Carlos I of Spain, Margrethe II of Denmark, Michelle Obama, President da Silva of Brazil, Queen Sofia of Spain.